 "Want the rest of your coffee to-go?" he called back, changing the subject.

-"Yes, please!"
+"Please!"
 I said as I closed my door and opened my dresser, figuring that that's what I felt was going to happen all morning.
-John and I have had our fair shares of being with each other, but never for a whole entire day.
+John and I were never seen in public together.
+That was about to change.

-Knowing that I had nothing else to expect other than a day of nothing with good 'ol Bender, I put on my blue jeans, red sweater, and red Chuck Taylor high tops that looked about ready to fall apart.
+Knowing that I had nothing else to expect other than a day with good 'ol Bender, I put on my faded jeans, purple sweater, and red Chuck Taylor high tops that looked about ready to fall apart.
 I ran out to the front door and found Bender leaning on the wall falling back asleep with my coffee by his feet.
-I laughed and flicked his nose.
+I giggled and flicked his nose.
 "We'll have plenty of time to sleep when we get to school."

-Bender put on his sunglasses and tweed coat and walked out in front of me, "At least you don't have to worry about your old man anymore." he said, casually walking backwards with his hands already deep in his pockets.
+Bender put on his sunglasses and tweed coat and walked out in front of me.
+"At least you don't have to worry about him anymore." he said, casually walking backwards with his hands already deep in his pockets.

-I caught up to him and held my cup tightly in my hands to try and keep them warm, "Well, A, you have my couch to crash on and B, you know where your dad is at.
-Mine left me and my mom, but he can always come right back!
-Have I ever told you how paranoid I am?"
+I caught up to him and held my cup tightly in my hands in an effort to keep them warm.
+"Well, A, you have my couch to crash on and B, you know where your dad is at.
+Mine left, but he can always come right back!
+Do you have any idea how paranoid I am?"